KevinWorkman/HappyCoding/tutorials/processing/_posts/2017-02-07-processing-js.md

 </html>
 ```

-[Click here](/tutorials/processing/files/advanced-processing-js-sketch.html) to see this in action.
+[Click here](/tutorials/processing/files/advanced-processing-js-sketch.html) to view this HTML file in your browser.

-Now our page contains other HTML content and CSS styles, and our Processing code calls JavaScript functions.
-You can do a lot more than what I've shown here, and I suggest checking out [the Processing.js reference](http://processingjs.org/articles/p5QuickStart.html)!
+This page contains a Processing sketch, as well as other HTML content and CSS styles.
+The Processing code (which is translated into JavaScript by Processing.js) uses JavaScript's `document.getElementById()` function to change an element that's in the HTML.
+You can do a lot more than what I've shown here, and I suggest checking out the [HTML](/tutorials/html) and [JavaScript](/tutorials/javascript) tutorials!

-## Uploading Processing.js
+# Uploading Processing.js

 Here are a few sites that support Processing.js: